-Fiber thickness and strength are key consumer concerns; across gender and age, consumers want every strand to be strong and resilient.
-Scalp health is essential to this goal, as a healthy scalp means stronger, thicker hair.
-Many hair care users already know this: around 75-85% of women in Europe agree that taking care of their scalp can improve the condition of their hair.
+Hair health has turned into a key consumer concern across all gender and ages.
+Scalp health is essential to this goal, as it means stronger, thicker hair.
+Many hair care users already know that around 75-85% of women in Europe agree that taking care of their scalp can improve the condition of their hair.
 Although scalp care and thick fiber hair claims are still considered niche in the hair care industry, they are slowly but steadily expanding.
 While today 7% of launches reference scalp care and thick fiber, five years ago it was only 1% of hair care products.

-Figures show scalp care is now emerging as a top concern for hair health, especially as it pertains to the thickness and resilience of hair fiber.
+Figures show hair health and scalp care are now emerging as a top concern for hair health, especially as it pertains to the thickness and resilience of hair fiber.
 Naturally, this is an opportunity for hair care brands to grow, provided they help consumers learn about the best options for scalp care and cater to their needs.
 Here, we explore how to develop scalp care and thick fiber hair products that respond to broader consumer demand.

-A new anti-aging approach to thick fiber hair products
+A new anti-aging approach to hair health and thickening hair fiber products

 Certainly, linking scalp health to anti-hair loss claims is a logical approach.
 Brands will access this growth opportunity in scalp treatments by focusing on the right target.
 Older generations such as baby boomers are now concerned about hair loss and a lack of volume, both problems that can be tackled by the right scalp and thick fiber hair products.

 However, hair care companies wishing to work with scalp treatments must take into account a recent major shift within the anti-aging market.
 Nowadays, brands are ditching the “rejuvenating” mantra and embracing a more age-positive approach, which empowers consumers to feel safe and beautiful in their own skin, accepting their own age and appearance.
-Although the formulas may be similar, the marketing approach is different : now, products are targeted towards well-aging, not anti-aging.
+Although the formulas may be similar, the marketing approach is different : now, products are targeted towards well-aging, not anti-aging, a concept that also involves a renovated focus on hair health.

 Inclusive approaches to hair care and thick fiber hair products